Pyrdacor/Ambermoon/Disks/Bugfixing/English/AdditionalFixes.md

+## Version 1.09

+Based on 1.08.

+### Sheet 2

+- 24b: Fixed stair texture in Sansrie's temple 1.
+  - Map 422 (x=14, y=11)
+  - Changed byte 0x3D2 from 0x72 to 0x73
+- When returning with Dorina to Dor Kiredon the text popup said that you returned to Dor Grestin.
+This was fixed in 3Map_texts.amb (subfile 0x161, text index 0x9)
+- 44: Changed "WIND CALLS" to "WIND SHRINE".
+- 45: Improved riddlemouth texts in grandfather's cellar
+- 46: Set initial charges of several chest items (forest moon plants) from 0 to 1
+- 55b: Both map versions (of both maps) no use the same translation

+## Version 1.08

-## Fixed in relation to the excel sheet from Alex Holland
+Fixed in relation to the excel sheet from Alex Holland.
+Based on the Meynaf patch.

 ### Sheet 1